mmastrac/blaze/crates/ssu/SSU.md

 When receiving a Select message, respond with:

 1. A Report acknowledging Select: `=#<x>@` (where `<x>` is the session ID).
-2. The receiver MAY consider sending an AddCredits message for that session.
+2. The receiver MAY consider sending an `ADD_CREDITS` message for that session.

 ---

 ### Reset session

+Performs a reset of all sessions or a specific session.
+This clears all buffers, zeroes all credits, and resets the session to the initial state.
+If opened, the session stays open.

+This is sent when the terminal receives the Reset to Initial State (RIS) control sequence.

 Format: `*<x>`

 Parameters:

-- `<x>`: Session ID (A or B)
+- `<x>`: Session ID (`@` all sessions, or `A`, `B`, ...)

 Expected Responses: